Railways of Kinross: Devon Valley Railway

 The next section was to traverse exceptionally difficult terrain, and it was decided to build from the other end of the route, at Tillicoultry.
 Work started there and the line was opened to Dollar on 3 May 1869.
 The NBR paid £10 for life membership of Dollar Water Supply Association for DVR engine water.

-The Devon Valley Railway Act of 1866 obliged the North British Railway to pay £60,000 for completion of the DVR line; this had been agreed to when the NBR was in expansionist mood and desired to exclude the Caledonian Railway from the area.
+The Devon Valley and North British Railway Companies (Arrangements) Act 1866 (29 & 30 Vict. c. cccxxvi) obliged the North British Railway to pay £60,000 for completion of the DVR line; this had been agreed to when the NBR was in expansionist mood and desired to exclude the Caledonian Railway from the area.
 Now the NBR had to make good on its promise.
-The NBR decided that the Rumbling Bridge station configuration was inconvenient for the extension, and it altered the proposed alignment, easing the ruling gradient from 1 in 50 to 1 in 63.
+The NBR decided that the Rumbling Bridge station configuration was inconvenient for the extension, and it altered the proposed alignment, easing the ruling gradient from 1-in-50 to 1-in-63.
 The difficult intermediate section was completed and the line was opened throughout on 1 May 1871.

 The DVR line joined the Fife and Kinross Railway line at Hopefield, now renamed Kinross Junction.
 The DVR company was independent but the line was worked by the NBR, until it absorbed the DVR in 1875.

-The DVR was vested in the NBR on 1 January 1875, with £100 DVR shares being exchanged for £62 10s NBR ordinary shares.
+The DVR was vested in the NBR on 1 January 1875, under authority of the North British Railway Act 1875 (38 & 39 Vict. c. c), with £100 DVR shares being exchanged for £62 10s NBR ordinary shares.